abdalla1912mohamed/abdalla1912mohamed/README.md

 ## Hi there 👋
 ### I am Abdalla Mohamed , I work currently as a standard AI/ML engineer in SEQOON and a part-timer teaching assistant at the computer science department @ GUC  .
-### I am a passionate software developer with expertise in AI & machine learning, Embedded Systems, Embedded Linux, NLP & RAG techniques , Robotic & automotive control, autonomous stack and a handful of programming languages.
+### I am a passionate software developer with expertise in AI & machine learning, Embedded Systems, Embedded Linux, NLP & RAG techniques , Robotics & automotive control, autonomous stack and a handful of programming languages.
+### 2022 GUC Mechatronics Engineering graduate , Mathematics A-level Acheiver in IGCSE .

 ### 🚀 Languages & Tools